Changelog

 Fix

-- Preserve scoped tracers across concurrent tool
+- Preserve scoped tracers across concurrent tool work

 Keep agent- and request-scoped tracers attached when tool execution crosses:thread,:task, or:fiberboundaries, including skill execution, so spawned work does not fall back to the provider default tracer.